-There are a host of safety-related documents available for download at the bottom of the page.
-Sign in to see additional documents, like the HAPS Laboratory Safety Guidelines, that are available only to members.
+Safety-related documents are available for download at the bottom of this page.
+Sign in to see additional documents, like the HAPS Safety Guidelines, that are only available to members.

 Scalpel Blade Remover

 A device that removes scalpel blades safely from scalpel

 handles and also collects the used blades for safe disposal as an enclosed

 Safety goggles should be routinely used to protect eyes from